daniwasonline/express-router/README.md

 **Option 2: Self-compiling and manually running**
 - 1. Download the repository

- - 1a.
+ - 1 a.
 Use git-scm: In terminal, ``git clone https://github.com/BeanedTaco/express-router.git`` in your desired directory

- - 1b.
+ - 1 b.
 Download from website: Above the latest commit message, click the green button that says "Clone or download", then click "Download ZIP"
 - 2. If you downloaded from ZIP, extract the file to the directory of your choice.
 - 3. Run in the terminal ``npm install express`` in the directory where the repository download / local clone is located.
 - 4. In the terminal again, run ``node index.js``.